LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting-reporting.md

 ### Solution

-* Use BI reports or Report Builder for reporting and tracking SALES (conversions).
+* Use BI reports or Analytics Builder for reporting and tracking SALES (conversions).
 * Do not use Web History to track conversions – it is not designed for this purpose.